syncfusion/flutter-widgets/packages/syncfusion_flutter_datagrid/README.md

 **Pull to refresh** - Allows users to refresh data when the DataGrid is pulled down.

+**Exporting** - Export the DataGrid content, such as rows, stacked header rows, and table summary rows, to Excel and PDF format with several customization options.

 **Theme** - Use a dark or light theme.

 **Accessibility** - The DataGrid can easily be accessed by screen readers.